ccp-project/ccp-project.github.io/index.md

 2. *Write-Once, Run-Anywhere*.
 Recently, [new](https://www.chromium.org/quic) [datapaths](http://shader.kaist.edu/mtcp/) have emerged, leading to the "matrix of sadness," where congestion control algorithm developers must re-implement their algorithms anew on each datapath.
 CCP provides a runtime for algorithms which interfaces with each datapath, so the same algorithm code runs in multiple datapaths without modification.
 3. *New Capabilities*.
 It is difficult to implement new congestion control capabilities such as the [congestion manager](http://www.nms.lcs.mit.edu/cm/) in current datapaths.
 CCP allows developers to add these capabilities without datapath modification.

+To get started using CCP, please see [our guide](./guide).
+It provides detailed setup instructions for running existing algorithms on CCP and a tutorial for writing new algorithms.

 To learn more, please refer to [our SIGCOMM 2018 paper](https://akshayn.xyz/res/ccp-sigcomm18.pdf).

 If you have questions, you can reach us at `ccp@csail.mit.edu`.

 ### Implementation